Back

 Let’s have a look at the services of an outsourced software development partner you may need to create your own app.

 Backend development focuses on the server-side of the software.
 Backend developers work on the logic, databases, and server configurations that enable the frontend to function.
 It’s like an engine that powers your app’s functionality.
 Backend helps to store data safely, perform user authentication, and process user requests.
-That’s one more thing to evaluate while examining a prospective software development partner.
+That’s one more thing to evaluate, when examining a prospective software development partner.

-QA testing is a crucial phase in the software development process, because a new app can’t afford the negative impact on their reputation.
+QA testing is a crucial phase in the software development process, because a new app shouldn’t have a negative impact on your reputation.
 QA testing helps identify and fix all the bugs, errors, and usability issues before launching.
 It saves time and resources in the long run and ensures a positive user experience.
 Ask your future software development partner’s team about their approach to testing apps.

 Project management is the service you’ll probably appreciate the most.
 A professional project manager can save your time and energy through the whole software development process.
 There’s no need to manage the software development team’s workflow or speak to each employee directly.
-Just share your concerns with a project manager to make things done without any trouble.
+Just share your concerns with a project manager to get things done without any hassle.

-A software development partner can work for you remotely from any place in the world: telecommuting is already a well-established and problem-free practice for IT teams.
-However, it is the Russian market that is probably the most lucrative in terms of price and quality.
-Average salaries are not as high there as they are in the US and Europe, while there are many high-level experts available.
-And within Russia, distance is most certainly not a restriction.
-It’s safe to say, you can search for the best team across the whole country and focus on any other criteria that speak about the quality of the agency’s work.
+A software development partner can work for you remotely, from any place in the world: working remotely is already a well-established and problem-free practice for IT teams.
+However, it is the Russian market that is probably the most lucrative, in terms of price and quality.
+Average salaries are not as high as in the US and Europe, while there are many high-level experts available.

-Having a large portfolio with quality cases is the first thing you should pay attention to.
-Check not only the most recent projects but also products that were launched between 6 and 12 months ago.
+Having a large portfolio, with quality cases, is the first thing you should pay attention to.
+Check the most recent projects as well as products launched within the last 6 and 12 months.
 If they are still up and running, apparently, it was high-quality dev work and the business lives on.
 Read the case studies if there are any — it’ll help you understand what exactly was developed, assess how difficult the task was and if it’s relevant to your idea.
-We recently wrote about evaluating an agency’s portfolio.

-This is another important criterion in choosing a software development partner: apps in different fields have their distinguishing features.
+This is another important factor in choosing the right software development partner: apps in different fields have their distinguishing features.
 For instance, software products in foodtech, fintech, and retail industries will significantly vary in their functionality.
 If your area of interest is highly specific, you should look for relevant cases.

 It’s advised to look at the agencies that have been around for a while.
 At the very least, if a dev company has been on the market for several years and hasn’t closed yet, there must be a demand for their software development services — and this gives at least some guarantee.
-Agencies with considerable experience value their reputation and they will not deceive their customers or do the job poorly.
+Agencies with considerable experience value their reputation and they will not deceive their customers or do a poor job.

 There’s a difference between building an app for a startup and for a huge corporation like Google or Amazon.
-Budgets, timelines, and requirements for such applications will differ significantly.
+Budgets, timelines, and requirements for applications will differ significantly.
 While developing for a startup, flexibility is especially important — for instance, to implement only the most necessary features to fit into the budget.
-Or change the whole idea right in the course development because the market situation has changed.
-Teams with startup experience are able to respond quickly, adapt to changing conditions, and give the max result with a limited budget.
+Or change the whole idea during the course development because the market has changed and now you have to pivot the whole thing.
+Teams with startup experience are able to respond quickly, adapt to changing conditions, and give the best possible result with a limited budget.

-Trust your feeling: how professional does the consulting staff seem?
+Trust your feeling: how professional does the consulting staff come across?
 If you get a prompt response, suggestions are well-reasoned and based on your project specifics — this is a good sign.
-If employees break agreements, run late, don’t justify their ideas, and try to impose extra costs on you — it’s better to refrain from such software development outsourcing.
+If employees break agreements, run late, don’t justify their ideas, and try to impose extra costs on you — it’s better to refrain from software development outsourcing with them.

-If they promise you that everything will be fast, cheap, and good — that’s a reason to get suspicious.
-On average, developing an application for a startup takes 3 months and costs around 40 thousand dollars.
+If they promise you that everything will be fast, cheap, and still high quality — that’s a reason to be suspicious.
+On average, developing an application for a startup takes 3 months and costs around $40,000.
 Responsible contractors are unlikely to go much lower than the market prices.
 The same applies to timing.

 When looking for a software development partner, search the internet, rank companies against the criteria we listed, highlight a few candidates, and set up meetings.
-Once you meet, you’ll be able to have a look at the company’s representatives and ask them everything you need to know.
+Once you meet, you’ll be able to see the company’s representatives directly and ask them everything you need to know.
 Let’s proceed to the key questions.

 1. How long will it take to complete my project?